Omer Fedi: Career

 Working with Sam Hook, Fedi began writing songs for artists like Ella Mai.
-He started working with Yungblud shortly after he finished high school and started branching out to other artists as well.
+He started working with Yungblud shortly after he finished high school and began branching out to other artists as well.
 Fedi soon met 24kGoldn at a party, then they started writing together just a week later.
 Beginning in March 2020, Fedi began performing on Machine Gun Kelly's COVID-19 lockdown session, where he covered songs such as "Misery Business" and "Waiting on the World to Change".
 On 31 March 2020, "City of Angels" by 24kGoldn was released, which Fedi co-wrote, produced and performed on.
 On 12 June, "Go!" by the Kid Laroi featuring Juice Wrld was released, which Fedi produced.
 On the same day, I'm Gone by Iann Dior was released, which Fedi produced and composed.
-On 21 July, Fedi co-wrote and performed on Mood by 24kGoldn featuring Iann Dior, which was released on 24 July 2020, which peaked at number one and remained in the charts for 33 weeks.
+Fedi co-wrote and performed on Mood by 24kGoldn featuring Iann Dior, which was released on 24 July 2020, which peaked at number one and remained in the charts for 33 weeks.
 On the same day, the Kid Laroi's mixtape F*ck Love was released, which Fedi produced and helped compose.
-On November 6th, "Without You" was released along with the "F*ck Love" deluxe titled F*ck Love Savage by the Kid Laroi was released, which Fedi co-wrote, composed and produced.
+On November 6, "Without You" was released along with the "F*ck Love" deluxe titled F*ck Love Savage, which Fedi co-wrote, composed and produced.
 The song peaked at number 34 on the Billboard Hot 100.

-He performed guitar and bass and co-produced on Machine Gun Kelly's album Tickets to My Downfall, which was released on 25 September, and peaked at number one on the Billboard 200.
-On 4 December, Yungblud's album Weird! was released, which Fedi performed on.
+He performed guitar and bass and co-produced on Machine Gun Kelly's album Tickets to My Downfall, which was released in September 2020, and peaked at number one on the Billboard 200.
+In December 2020, Yungblud's album Weird! was released, which Fedi performed on.